dhamidi/orange-go/README.md

 - modules/services living _within the same process_, i.e. microservices without
   the network boundaries, or rather bounded contexts from Domain Driven Design.

+## Development

+This project requires Go 1.23.0 or later because it is using iterators.

+Additionally tailwindcss is required.

+The `setup.sh` script does its best to set up your environment.

 ## Features

 - User signup and login,